mehdibhrm/guitarist/README.md

 - **Chord Finder**: Input a set of notes and the app will identify the corresponding cho
 - **Tuning Assistant**: Use your microphone or guitar tuner to get accurate feedback on string
 - **Rhythm Traine
-- **Progress Tracker*: Log your practice sessions and monitor improvement ove
+- **Progress Tracker*: Log your practice sessions and monitor improvement ov
 ## Installa
 To use the tools, simply clone this repository and install the dependenc
 ```ba